 From its early beginnings at the foot of 12th Street, OYC later moved up the Estuary to 19th Avenue, which would be our home for the next 63 years.
 However, differences with the Port of Oakland, owner of the Oakland property, caused OYC members to move the Club to Alameda in 1977.
 In May 1990, OYC moved into our current beautiful clubhouse.

-With the acquisition of its marina in 1998, OYC is one of only four area yacht clubs that owns all of its own facilities.
+With the acquisition of our marina in 1998, OYC is one of only four area yacht clubs that owns all of its own facilities.
 Oakland Yacht Club's clubhouse is a striking facility with a wonderful view down the Estuary, to downtown Oakland, and across the bay to San Francisco.
-Our new guest dock has made OYC a beacon to boaters wishing a casual and friendly place to relax after a race, cruise, or a long week in the real world.
+Our guest dock has made OYC a beacon to boaters wishing a casual and friendly place to relax after a race, cruise, or a long week in the real world.

 As we have just celebrated our 100th anniversary, Oakland Yacht Club continues to enjoy its rich heritage and reputation among the Bay Area's boating community.
 Come check out OYC and see what we have to offer you!